Structure Member Format

 visibility

 Whether the container's content is displayed.
-"Notes" tables are often hidden; other data is usually visible. -
+"Notes" tables are often hidden; other data is usually visible.
+The default isvisible. -

 text-align